Introduction to Public Policy (11378.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-All readings are provided on the Canvas page.
+All readings are provided on the Canvas (UCLearn) page in the Reading List section.
 They are all digitally accessible.
 There is no required textbook for this unit.

 Required IT skills